In Minority Neighborhoods, Knocking On Doors To Stop The Spread Of The Coronavirus

 Around the country, communities of color continue to be among the hardest hit by the coronavirus pandemic.
 So in many of these communities, local leaders are stepping in to try to help solve a problem they say is years in the making.

-In Richmond, Va., crews of local firefighters and volunteers have been fanning out across the city, going door to door with plastic bags, filled with masks, hand sanitizer, and information about staying healthy.
+In Richmond, Va., crews of local firefighters and volunteers have been fanning out across the city, going door to door with plastic bags filled with masks, hand sanitizer and information about staying healthy.

 Local health officials say African Americans and Latinos make up the lion's share of positive cases here, and 23 out of 29 local deaths from the virus so far have been among those groups.

 On a recent visit to a public housing complex, Lt.
-Travis Stokes with the Richmond's fire department said that result was sadly and entirely predictable.
+Travis Stokes with Richmond's fire department said that result was sadly and entirely predictable.

 "It's always gonna affect the lower-income communities and the minorities, just for the simple matter of fact that they've been dealing with things for many, many years," Stokes said.
 "It hasn't gone away; it's still here."

 Richmond's coronavirus data mirrors national statistics that show the vastly disproportionate impact of the coronavirus on communities of color.
-According to Centers for Disease Control data, Black Americans are hospitalized at about five times the rate of white Americans.
+According to Centers for Disease Control and Prevention data, Black Americans are hospitalized at about five times the rate of white Americans.
 For Hispanics, the rate is four times that of whites.

-Stokes, who recently completed a doctoral degree in health sciences, is helping lead the effort, which targets areas with high rates of poverty and pre-existing health conditions, and with significant numbers of residents who are racial minorities.
+Stokes, who recently completed a doctoral degree in health sciences, is helping lead the effort, which targets areas with high rates of poverty and preexisting health conditions and with significant numbers of residents who are racial minorities.
 All are groups considered at heightened risk for the coronavirus.

-Richmond is partnering with the Commonwealth of Virginia to distribute tens of thousands of bags of personal protective equipment in an effort to help address the racial gaps.
+Richmond is partnering with the Commonwealth of Virginia to distribute tens of thousands of bags of personal protective equipment to help address the racial gaps.

 Dr. Danny Avula, Richmond's public health director, said another goal is building trust with people who might be fearful of government officials after a long history of oppression.